Where does caviar come from?

 Acipenser gueldenstaedti, called Persian sturgeon by AFS and FDA, is most commonly known as osetra.
 Most confusing, perhaps, is that FDA calls the beluga (Huso huso) European sturgeon, the name more accurately given by AFS to Acipenser sturio.

 These FDA lacunae are unfortunate, since beluga, sevruga and osetra are among the most important sturgeon that are used commercially for caviar and the names have long and honourable histories.
-The Russian names cannot be confused with the names of any other fish and are familiar to people interested in caviar.
+The Iranian names cannot be confused with the names of any other fish and are familiar to people interested in caviar.

 Traditionally, the tins of caviar have different colours (blue, yellow and red) depending on several factors.
 These will be explained in the description of each species in the sections that follow.